The “Augmented Ledger Protocol”, a successor protocol to the great and beautiful Simple Ledger Protocol.

 4. Easier to implement: Despite having more features, ALP is actually easier to “get right”.
 By its design, it makes a lot of common SLP bugs impossible e.g. by simply leaving no space between fields.
 It also allows verifying amounts using only 64-bit integers and removes the requirement for 128-bit/BigNum libraries that SLP has.

 5. Double-precision-floating-point-number-friendly: Some languages only have double-precision floating point numbers (like JavaScript).
-In ALP, token amounts can always be represented accurately using those numbers (not in ALP).
+In ALP, token amounts can always be represented accurately using those numbers (not in SLP).

 Drawbacks